 Fruity and spicy are the two popular aroma families during the holiday season.
 Read more about essential oils and their aroma families here.

-The fruity oils include sweet orange, lemon, grapefruit, and bergamot.
+The popular fruity oils during this season are sweet orange, lemon, grapefruit, and bergamot.

 Spicy oils include cinnamon, nutmeg, and clove.

 Combine these oils and add a drop of your fruity-spicy blend to your regular recipes and in an instant, you have some delicious and festive snacks.

 A blend of cinnamon and sweet orange or nutmeg and grapefruit will add a festive flavor to any baked goods such as cakes, cookies, and muffins.

 You can also combine the oils to make your own cider or fruit punch during a holiday meal.

 Experiment with different essential oils to get their scents and flavors into your holiday treats.
 From Christmas sugar cookies and brownies to more decadent desserts, there are numerous variations you can try when using essential oils.

 The added bonus of using essential oils to flavor your holiday treats is that you also get the therapeutic benefits of the oils.

 Remember for flavor, you only need a very small amount.
 These oils are even stronger than your pure extracts, so a few drops are really all you need.